Asia

 I was part of an organized press trip with an English-speaking guide.
 I would recommend taking a tour and not renting a car and driving yourself around Jordan.

-My trip was sponsored by the North American Jordan Tourism Board in order to promote tourism in Jordan.
-My opinion are my own.
+My trip was sponsored by the North American Jordan Tourism Board to promote tourism in Jordan.
+My opinions are my own.
+This post includes affiliate links.

 Catherine Parker has a passion for travel and seen all 50 U.S. States.
 As a former flight attendant with one of the largest airlines, there isn't a North American airport that she hasn't landed in at least once.
 Since clipping her professional wings after 9/11, she combines her love of the open road with visiting architectural and cultural icons.
 She is based out of Central Texas dividing her time between writing and restoring a pair of 100-year-old houses.
 She shares her life with her three kids and her husband.